Jude-Everitt/Azure-Database-Migration/README.md

 # Wiki

-For a detailed step-by-step explanation on the steps taken to complete this project, please see the Wiki page for more information. https://github.com/Jude-Everitt/Azure-Database-Migration/wiki
+For a detailed step-by-step explanation on the steps taken to complete this project, please see the [!Wiki](https://github.com/Jude-Everitt/Azure-Database-Migration/wiki) page for more information. https://github.com/Jude-Everitt/Azure-Database-Migration/wiki